xStarbound/xStarbound/doc/lua/world.md

 #### `Maybe<String>` world.entityType(`EntityId` entityId)

 Returns the entity type name of the specified entity, or `nil` if the entity doesn't exist.
-Valid entity type names are:
+The valid entity type names are:

 - `"plant"`
 - `"object"`